-Across Oregon many people face significant barriers to getting the dental care they need, resulting in more oral disease for tribal communities, people of color, low income households, and rural communities.
-Over a million people in Oregon live in areas that have a shortage of dentists and twenty-six primary care service areas (all rural or frontier) have no dentist FTE.
+Even before COVID-19 further reduced the ability to get dental care, significant barriers already existed, resulting in more oral disease for tribal communities, people of color, low income households, and rural communities.
+Over a million people in Oregon live in areas that have a shortage of dentistsii and twenty-six rural primary care service areas have no full time dentist.iii

 - Only 40% of Oregon dentists accept Medicaid.
-Of those, most have a Medicaid patient-base of fewer than 25% - Only 27% of adults and 44% of children covered by Medicaid in Oregon had a dental visit for any reason in 2015° - ER visits for oral health conditions are often a result of limited access to dental care.
-Most of these visits resulted in opioid and antibiotic prescriptions rather than definitive dental care^{vi}
+Of those, most have a Medicaid patient base of fewer than 25%iv - Only 27% of adults and 44% of children covered by Medicaid in Oregon had a dental visit for any reason in 2015° - ER visits for oral health conditions are often a result of limited access to dental care.
+Most of these visits resulted in opioid and antibiotic prescriptions rather than definitive dental carevi